alexeyklyukin/pg-byte/README.md

 # pg-byte
-A generic one-byte datatype for PostgreSQL
+A generic one-byte datatype for PostgreSQL with customizable in-database labels